logiqai/logiqhub/redis/README.md

 # Redis cluster monitoring

 ## Features
-* Monitor one or more redis clusters via LOGIQ prometheus connector
+* Monitor one or more redis clusters via Apica Ascent prometheus connector
 * Dropdown selector to switch redis running on different namespaces

 ## Configuration